bootstraponline/metrics_collector/server_config.md

 usermod -a -G sudo randomUserName
 ```

-Upload your public key to ~/.ssh
+Upload your public key to `~/.ssh` Public keys are on github in the form of [github.com/username.keys](https://github.com/bootstraponline.keys)

 ```
 # example scp command